Regular ways to trigger pipelines

 option.
 In the following example, the Beaker testing is not being skipped:

-You can trigger a pipeline with the brew trigger script like
+You can trigger a pipeline with the koji trigger script like